 - Causes of Muscle Atrophy in Dogs

-- Treatments of Muscle Atrophy in Dogs
+- Treatments of Dog Muscle Atrophy

-Muscle mass and muscle tone of the dog will inevitably wain (condition called Sarcopenia) and in this instance canine muscle atrophy isn't so much a worrisome health condition as is a part of the natural process of the dog aging (Pagano, et al; 2015).
-However, there are several other leading causes of muscle wasting and muscle atrophy in dogs which could prove more problematic, especially if the pet is experiencing them in earlier years.
+While muscle loss in senior dogs isn't necessarily a problem because it's natural, there are several other leading causes of muscle wasting and muscle atrophy in dogs of senior age which could prove more problematic, especially if the pet is experiencing them in earlier years.

-2. Weight gain
+2. Weight Gain

 Canine arthritis is known to displace the work of dog's muscles, thus causing some muscles to overcompensate while others are utilized less, if at all.
 This takes the form of limping and can slowly lead to eventual muscle atrophy in dogs.

 Many conditions may cause the dog to exercise and move around less.
 And in a dog that is lacking in daily exercise, muscles will begin to fade as they’re not being purposefully or routinely utilized.
 A dog may show a disinterest in playtime or walks for a variety of reasons, both mental and physical.

 Studies show that the animal might be depressed if they’re left alone at home or in a confined space for a majority of the day; they could be responding to stress as a result of a recent re-homing, loss of family member, or the introduction of a new pet to the home.

 Additionally, physical ailments will cause the dog to refrain from being active.
 Typically, this will be an injury of some kind which makes movement uncomfortable, which will eventually result in progressive muscle atrophy in the dog.

 5. Hip Dysplasia